Salt Water Salt Water — Do Salt Water Pools Use Chlorine? The Complete Truth

 Salt water pools - do they actually have chlorine in them?

-Getting conflicting info online.
+Since getting my salt water pool, I've been too embarrassed to ask this probably obvious question: does it actually use chlorine or not?
 Some say salt water pools are chlorine-free, others say they still have chlorine.
 Which is it?

 Looking at switching from traditional chlorine but want to understand what I'm actually getting into.
 Does the salt system eliminate chlorine completely or not?